 The loyalty program you earn points or perks from rarely owns the hotel you’re staying in.
-They are just the familiar face on the marquee helping use their marketing reach to put heads in beds, and in reality the property is owned by independent investors.
+They are just the familiar face on the marquee helping to use their marketing reach to put heads in beds for the people who actually own the hotel, and the reality is that the property is owned by independent investors.

 These investment partners don’t like the costs associated with giving points to people for their stays, and certainly don’t like the costs of providing free breakfast, upgrades to suites or late check out.
 These cost them “real” money.

 They like their rooms being sold out thanks to being part of a big loyalty group, but they don’t like coughing up the bolted on perks.

 Accordingly, owners of these hotels constantly push loyalty programs to be far less generous with what they make their hotels give to guests.
 They want the lowest cost possible, while still having their “cake” that comes with being a part of a major loyalty brand.